dadrus/heimdall/DockerHub-README.md

 What did you actually do? ;)

 * You've created a very simple configuration with a default rule, with preconfigured defaults.
 The used authenticator instructs heimdall to create an anonymous subject for every request on every URL for the HTTP methods GET and POST.
-The default authenticator rejects any request and the default unifier creates a JWT from the subject mentioned above.
+The default authenticator rejects any request and the default finalizer creates a JWT from the subject mentioned above.
-* You've created a very simple rule, which reuses the default authenticator and unifier and configures an authorizer, which allows any request to pass through.
+* You've created a very simple rule, which reuses the default authenticator and finalizer and configures an authorizer, which allows any request to pass through.
 * You've created and started a docker compose environment with heimdall operated in proxy mode and a "upstream" service, which responds with everything it receives.
 * And sent an HTTP GET request to an imaginary `foobar` endpoint.
 * Heimdall run the request through its pipeline and forwarded the enriched (`Authorization` header) request to the "upstream" service, which just returned all it has received to the caller.